SqueezeOnArch/soa-aur/README.md

 Use of Squeeze on Arch is at your own risk.

-# Instructions for initial installation:
+## Instructions for initial installation

 1) Install a base Linux Arch installtion on your machine and connect to it as root (using ssh or otherwise)